farzingkh/EigenFlow/README.md

 # EigenFlow
 This project was inspired by Deep Learning From Scratch: Theory and Implementation [blog post](https://www.deepideas.net/deep-learning-from-scratch-theory-and-implementation/) by Daniel Sabinasz.
 This project implements an API to create computational graphs and neural nets using Eigen libraray in C++ from scratch.

-Currently it includes a gradient descent optimizer to minimize any user defined loss function.
-This project was created with educational purposes in mind and does not offer the most efficient way of implementing neural nets.
+Currently, it only includes a gradient descent optimizer to minimize any user defined loss function.
 It currently uses dynamicly sized matrices everywhere.
 However, for large matrices the overhead might be reasonable and still efficient according to Eigen library documentation.

+This project was created with educational purposes in mind and does not offer the most efficient way of implementing neural nets.
+It is best suited for people who are begineers in Machine Learning and Deep Learning.
+Implementation of different algorithms will help you increase your understanding.

 ## Dependencies for Running
 * cmake >= 2.8